 The 1940s were a time of significant change for baseball.
 The decade began with the starring performance of players like Joe DiMaggio and the emerging Ted Williams, who had Major League Baseball's last .400 batting average season in 1941.
-From 1942-45, baseball was shaken by World War II.
+From 1942 to 1945, baseball was shaken by World War II.
 Over 150 players from the Japanese Professional Baseball League and the minor leagues lost their lives during the conflict.
 Many leagues shut down operations during the War, though Franklin D. Roosevelt encouraged the major leagues to continue functioning, which they did throughout the period.
 One unique league did start up during this period, the All-American Girls Professional Baseball League, founded in 1943, as women filled a professional baseball gap in the Midwest when so many male players went to War.
 In order to keep playing, major league teams had to look far and wide for ballplayers who were not engaged in the war effort.
 Those included players too young for the draft (Joe Nuxhall, Carl Scheib and Tommy Brown) or who were ineligible because of various physical ailments (one-armed outfielder Pete Gray was the symbol of that era, but many others had medical deferments).
 As a result, baseball's hierarchy was upset for a time, with the St. Louis Browns making the only World Series appearance in their history in 1944, the Washington Senators having a rare competitive season, and the Chicago Cubs reaching the Fall Classic for the last time in the 20th Century in 1945.
 Things returned to normal after players were released from their military obligations late in the 1945 season and came back en masse beginning in 1946.

 Many minor leagues were started and re-started after the War, creating a brief golden age for the minors which would be cut short in the dark age 1950s due in large part to television changing Americans' entertainment habits.